flutter/website/src/development/tools/devtools/memory.md

 ![Single Events]({{site.url}}/assets/images/docs/tools/devtools/memory_one_event.png){:width="23px"}

-If the Android memory chart is displayed then the Android collect data will displayed between the "Dart / Flutter Memory" and the "Flutter and User Events" e.g.,
+If the Android memory chart is displayed then the Android collect data will be displayed between the "Dart / Flutter Memory" and the "Flutter and User Events" e.g.,

 ![Hovercard of Android chart is visible]({{site.url}}/assets/images/docs/tools/devtools/memory_android_hovercard.png)